daattali/beautiful-jekyll/_drafts/five-steps-to-build-your-simple-summer-wardrobe.md

 4. **Make note of gaps.** With your current summer wardrobe, are there obvious gaps?
 Such as you’re down to one pair of ripped shorts?
 Make note!
 5. **Tweak as you go and enjoy the process.**

-These above steps are inspired by my [Simple Capsule Wardrobe Guide](https://www.simplehomemom.com/simple-capsule-wardrobe-guide/), which walks you through simple steps to create your own capsule wardrobe that are clear and easy to follow.
+PS These above steps are inspired by my [Simple Capsule Wardrobe Guide](https://www.simplehomemom.com/simple-capsule-wardrobe-guide/), which walks you through simple steps to create your own capsule wardrobe that are clear and easy to follow.

-_Some recent feedback on it: “Ahhh Kelly!
+_Some recent feedback on my Simple Capsule Wadrobe Guide:_

+> _“Ahhh Kelly!
 That was brilliant!
 I’m going to do some sorting this weekend, more purging, and most importantly writing down what I have vs what I need.
 Thank you!!!”
 Want to know more about how I fine tuned my whole wardrobe and follow along the simple steps?
 You may like my_ [_Simple Capsule Wardrobe Guide_](https://www.simplehomemom.com/simple-capsule-wardrobe-guide/) _ebook (new and updated).
 You can find that guide_ [_here_](https://www.simplehomemom.com/simple-capsule-wardrobe-guide/)_._

-_My Summer Wardrobe_
+### My Summer Wardrobe

-_This was a long process to get to this place, but I know what I like now for summer clothing!
+This took a long process to get to this place, but I know what I like now for summer clothing!

-TOPS_
+TOPS

 _BOTTOMS_